Installation Best Practice’s

 Correct Galvanised clout nail placement

 Nails are recommended by the ARMA’s (Asphalt Roofing Manufacturers Association) as they hold down the roof shingle better.
-The points outlined below apply to IKO asphalt roof shingles (refer to manufacturers guidelines for other brands)
+The points outlined below apply to our asphalt roof shingles (refer to manufacturers guidelines for other brands)

 • Four nails per roof shingle minimum, six for “high wind zones.”

-• Nail position is just below the glue strip and above the cutout on the Marathon roof shingles and the guideline on Laminated ranges.
+• Nail position is just below the glue strip and above the cut out on the Marathon roof shingles and the guideline on Laminated ranges.

 • The correct installation of the clouts is shown in the diagram above, flush with the asphalt shingle.